Dustin Brown (tennis): 2002–2009

-Brown officially turned pro in April 2002 at the age of 17 and represented Jamaica early in his career.
-Between 2002 and 2009, Brown made it to 11 ITF singles finals and 32 ITF doubles finals (winning 3 singles and 16 doubles).
-These results gradually boosted his ranking overtime.
+Brown officially turned pro in April 2002 at the age of 17 and began representing Jamaica.
+Between 2002 and 2009, Brown reached 11 ITF singles finals and 32 ITF doubles finals, winning 3 singles titles and 16 doubles titles.

 Brown made his ATP debut at the 2003 Hall of Fame Open after qualifying for the main draw.
 He lost in the first round to Bob Bryan in three sets.

-Brown made his first challenger final at the 2009 Baden Open where he lost to Florian Mayer in straight sets.
-Three months later, he won his first challenger title at the 2009 Samarkand Challenger defeating Jonathan Dasnières de Veigy in the final.
-For the rest of 2009, he made four more challenger finals including one doubles final.
-The results would help push his ranking from 494 at the start of the year to 144 at the end.
+Brown reached his first Challenger final at the 2009 Baden Open where he lost to Florian Mayer in straight sets.
+Three months later, he won his first Challenger title at the 2009 Samarkand Challenger defeating Jonathan Dasnières de Veigy in the final.
+For the rest of 2009, he made four more Challenger finals including one doubles final.
+These results helped increase his ranking from 494 at the start of the year to 144 at year's end.

 2010–2019

 2010 is considered to be Brown's breakout year.
-In his second main circuit appearance after a first-round loss at the Hall of Fame Tennis Championships in 2003, He defeated fourth seed Marco Chiudinelli and No. 139 Laurent Recouderc to reach the quarterfinals of the 2010 SA Tennis Open in Johannesburg, South Africa, where he lost to eventual runner-up Stéphane Robert.
-He became the second Jamaican after Doug Burke at the 1989 BP National Championships in Wellington, New Zealand, to reach the quarterfinals of a main ATP Tour event.
+At the SA Tennis Open in Johannesburg, South Africa, he made his first ATP main-draw appearance since 2003, defeating fourth seed Marco Chiudinelli and No. 139 Laurent Recouderc to reach the quarterfinals, where he lost to eventual runner-up Stéphane Robert.
+He became the second Jamaican after Doug Burke at the 1989 BP National Championships in Wellington, New Zealand, to reach the quarterfinals of an ATP tournament.